 environmental impacts.
 Farms are specifically designed for this purpose.

 Farmers on floodplains have flood protection works designed to exclude overland flow outside of the developed area, to protect their crops, homes and farm infrastructure from damage.

 Overland flows generally occur only when there is major flooding.
 If there’s no flooding, there’s no floodwater to capture.
-The localised flooding in the Namoi and Lower Gwydir Valleys (Mehi region) this last month has been the first event to occur in both those regions since 2011 and 2012, back when Menindee Lakes was full and spilling.
+There was localised flooding in the Namoi and Lower Gwydir Valleys (Mehi region) in February 2020, this was the first event to occur in both those regions since 2011 and 2012, back when Menindee Lakes was full and spilling.
 The Gwydir had moderate flooding in Spring 2016 and Menindee Lakes filled to 92%.

 What is overland flow?